oxygencraft/DebugMod/README.md

 # How to report issues:

 1. Search before opening, someone else may of opened it.
-2. Make sure that your game files aren't broken before
+2. Make sure that your game files aren't broken before reporting the issue.
 3. Tell me how to replicate the bug.

 # Warning: